baggepinnen/ControlSystemIdentification.jl/README.md

 ### Functions
 - `pem`: Main estimation function, see above.
-- `predict(sys, y, u, x0=zeros)`: Form predictions using estimated `sys`, this essentially runs a stationary Kalman filter.
+- `predict(sys, d, x0=zeros)`: Form predictions using estimated `sys`, this essentially runs a stationary Kalman filter.
 - `simulate(sys, u, x0=zeros)`: Simulate the system using input `u`.
 The noise model and Kalman gain does not have any influence on the simulated output.
 - `innovation_form`: Extract the noise model from the estimated system (`ss(A,K,C,0)`).